overblog/GraphQLBundle/docs/validation/index.md

+﻿> _The validation feature was introduced in the version **0.13**_

-﻿# Validation
+# Validation

 This bundle provides a tight integration with the [Symfony Validator Component](https://symfony.com/doc/current/components/validator.html) to validate user input data.
+It currently supports only GraphQL schemas defined with YAML.

 ###  Contents:
 - [Overview](#overview)